NadeefChowdhury/Tensorflow_4_MNIST/README.md

 # Tensorflow_4_MNIST
-Detecting hand-written digits from the MNIST dataset
+Detecting hand-written digits from the MNIST dataset using CNN